astromanu007/AI-Enhanced-Smart-Stethoscope/README.md

 ---

-# Note Project files are removed and will be updated on 15th July 2025
+# Note Project files are removed and will be updated on 10th OCtober 2025

 # 🚀 AI Enhanced Smart Stethoscope